-How do you marble fondant?
-(Save/Pin for later)
+How do you marble fondant? (pin)

 Now everybody thinks there is a specific way to do it right or wrong.
 Honestly, it all depends on the effect you are looking for.
 You could do ANYTHING and I mean anything to create a different and unique look.

 The technique I showing you here is most common used to create such wriggly stripy marbling.
 The twisting is what give you the curves which work great to make sea effect.